rhel-labs/learn-katacoda/helpful-commands/step2.md

 Jul 15 22:37:26 6d5380e16498 NetworkManager[886]: <info>  [1626403046.8343] dhcp4 (ens5): state changed timeout -> done
 </pre>

-The `logger` utlity will write to this _messages_ log.
+The `logger` utility will write to this _messages_ log.
 From the original terminal, write to this log:

 `logger Hello World`{{execute T1}}